official-stockfish/nnue-pytorch/docs/nnue.md

 #### Mean Squared Error (MSE)

-Now we know what we're trying to fit; let's look how we will fit them.
+Now we know what we're trying to fit; let's look at how we will fit them.

 This is a very simple loss function that just takes a square of the difference between the predicted value and the target.
 This results in a nice linear gradient.